 That’s basically it.

 - You have the copyright already: you own the copyright from the moment you have “fixed your work in a tangible means of expression.”
 Once you’ve written it down or in some way recorded (fixed) it, you own the copyright to the expression of that idea.

 - Copyright doesn’t give your IDEA any protection: Copyright doesn’t protect you, and it doesn’t protect your ideas.
 It only protects the specific expression or execution of your ideas.

 As Gervich says:

 “If you should need to prove, legally, that you created a script, treatment, story, or other type of ‘creative execution’ before someone else, you must prove:

 - That your execution and their execution are identical or similar enough to suggest actual theft.

 - That you possessed your “execution” before they did.

 And in order to prove those things, you need evidence, which is what copyrights, WGA registration, and sealed envelopes all offer.
 Not protection… just potential pieces of evidence.”

-How To Protect Your Film Or TV Idea
+How To Copyright An Idea For Film Or TV

 Let’s start with the Don’ts: